 I was already a knitter when we moved, and I later picked up crocheting, but the thought of raising fiber animals didn’t even occur to me until I started looking into getting rabbits again.
 Because that’s where this all comes from, really - my love of rabbits.
 When I found angoras - specifically, English Angoras - I was immediately sold.
 So within a year after that decision, I brought home my first English Angora.
 More of that story can be read here.

 I learned to spin yarn a few months after getting my first angora, and got a wheel a little over a year after that.
-It wasn’t until early 2017 that I made the decision that raising fiber animals was what I wanted to do.
-Now, projects are in the works to bring home our first Pygora goats, and I have several other fiber animals I’m researching and looking into getting in the future.
+It wasn’t until early 2017 that I made the decision that raising fiber animals was what we wanted to do.
+Now, we have our angoras as well as two adorable Pygora goats!

 If you’d like to follow our journeys of homesteading, rabbit raising, fiber animals, fiber arts, and soapmaking, it will all be “documented” through our blog!